 Sound deadening measures might have a small effect on noise insulation but they’re not going to have the noise insulation effects you’re looking for.
 You’ll see below they are addressed separately in this post.

 What are some basic strategies to prevent noises from getting where you don’t want them?
 You stop the air from vibrating.
 How can you do this?

 - Fill any air gaps.
-Sounds transmit easily through air.
+Sounds transmit easily through the air.
 So if you’ve got a direct air route between the source of the noise and the listener, those are the easiest gains you can make.

 - Make things more difficult to vibrate.
 Walls and windows transmit noise by vibrating.
 Stopping those vibrations will stop the transmission of noise to the other side.